metiago/metiago.github.io/content/posts/apache-camel-interceptor.md

 draft = false
 +++

-This is an example of how to use interceptors in design.
-Interceptors are pretty useful to execute some logic before the target method execution.
+Interceptors are useful to execute some logic before the target method execution.

 ### Example

-First of all, we have to create a folder called `data/inbox` in the project's root folder and then put those files below in it.
+Create a folder named `data/inbox` in the project's root folder and save these files below as:
-These files would be our system integration messages.

 `message1.xml`